jeBoyKevin/kwetter/backend/accountservice/README.md

 ## How do JSON Web Tokens work?

-In authentication, when the user successfully logs in using their credentials, a JSON Web Token will be returned and must be saved locally (typically in local storage, but cookies can be also used), instead of the traditional approach of creating a session in the server and returning a cookie.
+In authentication, when the account successfully logs in using their credentials, a JSON Web Token will be returned and must be saved locally (typically in local storage, but cookies can be also used), instead of the traditional approach of creating a session in the server and returning a cookie.

-Whenever the user wants to access a protected route or resource, the user agent should send the JWT, typically in the Authorization header using the Bearer schema.
+Whenever the account wants to access a protected route or resource, the account agent should send the JWT, typically in the Authorization header using the Bearer schema.
 The content of the header should look like the following:

 `Authorization: Bearer <token>`

-This is a stateless authentication mechanism as the user state is never saved in server memory.
-The server's protected routes will check for a valid JWT in the Authorization header, and if it's present, the user will be allowed to access protected resources.
+This is a stateless authentication mechanism as the account state is never saved in server memory.
+The server's protected routes will check for a valid JWT in the Authorization header, and if it's present, the account will be allowed to access protected resources.
 As JWTs are self-contained, all the necessary information is there, reducing the need to query the database multiple times.

 This allows you to fully rely on data APIs that are stateless and even make requests to downstream services.
 It doesn't matter which domains are serving your APIs, so Cross-Origin Resource Sharing (CORS) won't be an issue as it doesn't use cookies.